nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws1.md

 !!! note "Learning Objectives"

-    - introduce researchers to cloud computing resources and how to use them
+    - Introduce researchers to cloud computing resources and how to use them

-    - learn how to terminate an instance
+    - Learn how to terminate an instance

 === "Prerequisites"